GeoDan87/CIT225/lesson2.md

     - The internal workings of a RDBMS allow it to make decisions about the most efficient way to execute on these instructions
 ---

-• The schema is the conceptual organization of the entire database as viewed by the database administrator.
-• The subschema defines the portion of the database “seen” by the application programs that actually produce the desired information from the data within the database.

----
 # The Entity Relationship Model
 - Instances and Occurences
     - These represent the an individual row of data.